awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless.create.md

 For more information on creating an Aurora DB cluster using the AWS Management Console, see [Creating an Amazon Aurora DB cluster](Aurora.CreateInstance.md)\.

-To connect to an Aurora Serverless DB cluster, use the database endpoint\.
-To learn how, see [Connecting to an Amazon Aurora DB cluster](Aurora.Connecting.md)\.

 **Note**
 If you receive the following error message when trying to create your cluster, your account needs additional permissions\.
 `Unable to create the resource.
 Verify that you have permission to create service linked role.
 Otherwise wait and try again later.`
 See [Using service\-linked roles for Amazon Aurora](UsingWithRDS.IAM.ServiceLinkedRoles.md) for more information\.

+You can't directly connect to the DB instance on your Aurora Serverless DB cluster\.
+To connect to your Aurora Serverless DB cluster, you use the database endpoint\.
+You'll find the endpoint for your Aurora Serverless DB cluster on the **Connectivity & security** of your for your cluster in the AWS Management Console\.
+For more information, see [Connecting to an Amazon Aurora DB cluster](Aurora.Connecting.md)\.

 ## AWS CLI<a name="aurora-serverless.create.cli"></a>